sscovil/learn-to-code/README.md

 ## 4. Run a [PostgreSQL] database server in a virtual machine using [Docker Compose]

-Once you have [Docker Desktop] and your preferred [IDE] installed, create a new **project folder** on your computer and open it in your [IDE].
-All the code you write throughout this tutorial will live in your project folder.
+Once you have [Git], [Docker Desktop], and your preferred [IDE] installed, and you have forked this repo and cloned a copy of it on your computer, start your [IDE] and open the `learn-to-code` folder.
+This will be referred to as your **project folder** going forward.
+The code you write throughout this tutorial will live in your project folder.

 Start by creating a new file called `docker-compose.yml` and, in that file, copy/paste the following: